SkidMarc25/yumepokeredX/README.md

 - Every fishing rod is available earlier than it was in the original games.
 - Fishing encounters were completely reworked in terms of levels and Pokémon diversity.
 - For full details (spoilers!), see the files for the [Old rod](data/wild/old_rod.asm), [Good rod](data/wild/good_rod.asm) and [Super rod](data/wild/super_rod.asm).
+- The Area feature of the Pokédex now shows Land, Surf, and Fishing encounters separately.
 - A new NPC gives the fossil you didn't choose in Mt.
 Moon later in the game.
 - Either Hitmonlee or Hitmonchan is also obtainable from a new NPC before the Elite 4.